Red X iconGreen tick iconYellow tick icon

 Research Projects (selected)

 • 2020–2023 Principle Investigator, “Development of Pulsed Electric Field processing chamber for high throughput processing of value added products”.
 Funded by Ministry of Business, Innovation and Employment (MBIE) funding for “Food Industry Enabling Technology” FIET Project (contract MAUX1402).
-Ongoing
+Completed

 • 2015–2021 Principle Investigator Research grant on High Hydrostatic Pressure and Pulsed Electric Field processing technology: Funded by Ministry of Business, Innovation and Employment (MBIE) funding for “Food Industry Enabling Technology” FIET Project (contract MAUX1402).
 Hosted by Massey University.In total, there are 6 institutions involved, University of Otago, University of Aucklan, Massey University, Plant and Food Research, AgResearch and Riddet Institute.
 NZ$ 16.8M.
 Completed